evanx/bashbin/redis-scan/readme.md

 - migrating keys to another Redis instance
 - archiving Redis content to a disk-based database

-Incidently one of our use-cases, is extracting static JSON content to a disk pre-cache to be served directly by Nginx's `try_files` - to improve performance and resilience.
-When the upstream service is down or being restarted, Nginx `try_files` will still serve the content.
-(This can be achieved using Nginx's `proxy_cache` too).
-We can then expire and prune Redis keys with static content more aggressively, since that content will be served off disk by Nginx.
+Incidently one of our use-cases, is extracting static JSON content to a disk pre-cache to be served directly by Nginx's `try_files` and otherwise proxy to the "upstream" service."
+We can then expire and prune those Redis keys with static JSON content more aggressively, since existing content will be served off disk by Nginx - even when the upstream service is down or being restarted.

 ### Housekeeping